Remco Evenepoel: 2021 - first Grand Tour

 In the road race Evenepoel appeared to answer Merckx' criticism that he is a selfish cyclist by joining an early attack with 180 km still to race, followed by a second mid-race attack, and then created the decisive selection in the finals laps.
 Van Aert was unable to win the race, which was won by Julian Alaphilippe.
 After the race, people from the world of cycling such as Evenepoel's trade team boss Patrick Lefevere praised Evenepoel's strength and wondered if the Belgian team had made the wrong choice of leader.
 Lefevere asked: "[W]hy did the Belgians want to break open the race so early?
 And above all, why did they throw Remco into the fray so early?
 For me, Remco was the best man in the race after Julian.
 But they just sacrificed him and rolled out the red carpet for Julian."

-Evenepoel responded to the criticism of Belgium's tactics by revealing that he felt could have won the race but that "[o]n Friday evening before the World Championships there was a meeting with everyone.
+Evenepoel responded to the criticism of Belgium's tactics by revealing that he felt he could have won the race but that "[o]n Friday evening before the World Championships there was a meeting with everyone.
 It was very unclear to me what exactly was expected of me.
 So after sleeping on it, the next day I went to coaches Sven Vanthourenhout and Serge Pauwels and asked: 'What do you expect from me in concrete terms?'
 "I also said straight out that I thought I might be able to win the race in a certain scenario.
 'Do I get a chance or not?'
 I asked.
-‘No,’ was the answer."
-This caused a rift in the team; Van Aert said "I expected to hear criticism because we didn’t win but that it came from someone on the team is not smart and only serves to add fuel to the fire.
+'No,' was the answer."
+This caused a rift in the team; Van Aert said "I expected to hear criticism because we didn't win but that it came from someone on the team is not smart and only serves to add fuel to the fire.
 It's a shame, and I regret it.
 Remco issued more criticism on TV than in the team meeting" and "He was the one who agreed with the tactics, who agreed with the selection.
 He has been preaching for weeks on end how he was looking forward to it so I think it's really weird to turn 180 degrees now".